Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Method

 \section{Method}

-We use the detailed one-dimensional stellar evolution code MESA \citep{Paxton11, Paxton13, Paxton15} version 8848 to obtain our stellar models.
+We use the detailed one-dimensional stellar evolution code MESA \citep{Paxton11, Paxton13, Paxton15} version 8845 to obtain our stellar models.

 For the initial composition of our SMC models we adopt the one implemented by \cite{Brott11}.
-Rather than being scaled down uniformly from solar abundances, this initial composition is based on a variety of observations of different elements in the SMC.
+Rather than being scaled down uniformly from solar abundances, initial abundances of the important elements C, N, O, Mg and Fe are based on different observations in the SMC.
 The helium mass fraction of $Y_\mathrm{SMC} = 0.252$ is based on a linear interpolation between the primordial value of $Y = 0.2477$ \citep{Peimbert07} and the solar helium abundance $Y = 0.28$ \citep{Grevesse96} as a function of metallicity.
 The opacity tables are obtained from the OPAL opacities \citep{Iglesias96}, using an `effective' metallicity $Z = Z_\odot \cdot (X_\mathrm{Fe, \, SMC} / X_\mathrm{Fe, \, \odot})$.
-Here, we take the solar values $Z_\odot = 0.17$ and $X_\mathrm{Fe, \, \odot} = 0.00124$ from \cite{Grevesse96} and the $X_\mathrm{Fe, \, SMC}$ value follows from [Fe/H]$_\mathrm{SMC} = -0.6$ from \cite{Venn99}.
+Here, we take the solar values $Z_\odot = 0.017$ and $X_\mathrm{Fe, \, \odot} = 0.00124$ from \cite{Grevesse96} and the $X_\mathrm{Fe, \, SMC}$ value follows from [Fe/H]$_\mathrm{SMC} = -0.6$ from \cite{Venn99}.

 The wind mass loss recipe we use also follows \cite{Brott11}, where the choice of prescription depends on the properties of the stellar model.
-For stars hotter than $\sim$25\kk which have a high surface hydrogen mass fraction of $X_\mathrm{s} > 0.7$, we use the wind recipe of \cite{Vink01}.
-For hydrogen-poor hot stars with $X_\mathrm{s} < 0.4$, we use the WR mass loss recipe from \cite{Hamann95}, divided by ten to account for wind clumping.
+For stars hotter than $\sim$25\kk that have a high surface hydrogen mass fraction of $X_\mathrm{s} > 0.7$, we use the wind recipe of \cite{Vink01}.
+For hydrogen-poor hot stars with $X_\mathrm{s} < 0.4$, we use the WR mass loss recipe from \cite{Hamann95}, divided by ten to account for wind clumping and downward revisions of the mass loss rate in general (cf. \cite{Yoon05, Yoon06, Brott11}).
 For stars with in-between $X_\mathrm{s}$ values, $\log \dot{M}$ results from a linear interpolation between both.
-For all stars cooler than $\sim$25\kk (i.e. the temperature of the bi-stability jump) we use the highest of the values given by the prescriptions from \cite{Vink01} and \cite{Nieuwenhuijzen90}.
+For all stars cooler than $\sim$25\kk (i.e., the temperature of the bi-stability jump) we use the highest of the values given by the prescriptions from \cite{Vink01} and \cite{Nieuwenhuijzen90}.
+For all wind prescriptions, we assume a metallicity dependence of $\dot{M} \propto Z^{0.85}$ as in \cite{Vink01}.